100mslive/100ms-docs/common/breakout-rooms.md

 - **Subscribe Strategy**: This helps define which roles the role can subscribe to; hence, those available tracks/details would be visible.
   - For Example:
     - *Co-host* is subscribed to the host, co-host, and moderator.
-    - This means peers joining as co-hosts can see other peers with roles of host, co-host, and moderator if they are also publishing the track.
+    - This means participants joining as co-hosts can see other participants with roles of host, co-host, and moderator if they are also publishing the track.

   ![Subscribe-Strategy](/breakoutroom/subscribe-strategy.png)
-- **Permissions**: These are params that can be set per role based on which peers joining as the given role can or cannot perform the activities
+- **Permissions**: These are params that can be set per role based on which participants joining as the given role can or cannot perform the activities
   - For Example: *Moderator* - This role can have all permissions similar to host/co-host but does not have permission to end the ongoing session

   ![Permission](/breakoutroom/permission.png)

-## Example implementation
+## Try breakout room

+Let's consider the below flow to try out breakout room:
-Host and Co-host are on the main stage of the stream and Moderator in the back stage.
-Guests are viewers who are watching stream conducted by host and co-host.
-Now guest want to discuss while watching the stream in breakout room
+- The host and co-host are on the main stage of the stream, and the moderator in backstage.
+- Guests are viewers watching a stream conducted by the host and co-host.
+- Now guests want to discuss while watching the stream in the breakout room.

 ### Create roles